Accessibility

 No, the visit to the Pragser Wildsee lake is free.

-The circular trail around the Pragser Wildsee lake is currently open.
+The circular trail around the Pragser Wildsee lake is only open on the right shore.

 You can find the huts that are currently open here.

-Yes, there are public toilets near the parking space P4.
-Note: charges apply.
+Yes, there are public toilets at Emma's Bistrot.
+Note: charges apply

 It snows from the beginning of December.
 However, it can also start snowing earlier if temperatures are low.